 To better understand the usefulness of these techniques, let’s take a look at why they matter and how plants use their energy and what role hormones play.
 Plants can be successfully grown in a variety of fashions, adapting to the environment around them, but that adaptation is just to ensure the survival of the plant.

 Have you ever seen a plant grow too tall, without a thick stem?
-When this happens, the plant is considered “leggy” because it has long legs, but not a strong body.
+When this happens, the plant is considered “leggy” or “etiolated” because it has long legs, but not a strong body.
 This is what happens when a plant doesn’t get enough light, so instead of growing thick from the bottom up, perfect for supporting a heavy canopy, it puts all its energy into growing taller so it can presumably reach more of the light.

 This display is called “apical dominance”.
 It determines the directional growth of your cannabis plant.
 There are different types of apical dominance which lead to different production patterns both horizontally and vertically.
-Your plants will adapt to its growing environment, which means the environment dictates the dominance.

 Topping vs. Fimming

 Topping is a technique where you cut the central apex of the plant off to help encourage lateral growth.

 Topping works on any number of plants, not just cannabis plants, but when employed, it works the same way and achieves the same goal: topping off the plant to force lateral growth and prevent auxin production.

 When topped, your cannabis plants will force energy into the multiple nodes (or branches) it has early on.
 This will force them to grow thicker and stronger.
 You want this because otherwise they grow too tall and too thin.

 This technique is something you can use on the plant while it is growing, but it's not a requirement.